F-xobj/cura/README.md

-In the project directory, you can run:
+Cura Task

+### To run the project please write this command in the terminal

-### yarn start
+## yarn start

-to start the project
+#### Lots of improvements can be made but due to time constraints it will be delayed